Skip Global navigation and goto content

 • Civic Organizations

-• Theaters that are required to maintain a Department of Health food certificate
+• Theaters that are required to maintain a Department of Health Food Sanitation Certificate

-Establishments that serve highly susceptible populations (a group of persons who are more likely than other populations to experience foodborne disease because they are immunocompromised or older adults institutionalized or preschool age children in custodial care), or that have three or more employees at one time engaged in the storage, preparation or service of food, must have at least one certified manager present at all times when these activities are taking place.
+Highly susceptible populations are persons who are more likely than other people in the general population to experience foodborne disease because they are immunocompromised, children pre-school through elementary school, and older adults.
+Establishments that serve highly susceptible populations or establishments having three or more food employees/volunteers at one time engaged in the storage, preparation or service of food, must have at least one certified manager present at all times when these activities are taking place.

-All other establishments (general populations with two or less employees) must have a certified manager or managers responsible for all periods of operation but the manager or managers need not be present at all times.
+All other establishments (general populations with two or less employees/volunteers) must have a certified manager or managers responsible for all periods of operation, but the manager or managers need not be present at all times.

 How Do I Become a Certified Food Manager?